kit4b/kit4b/README.md

 ```
 There are many other processes additional to **kit4b** included in this release, all sharing the same common library modules in **libkitb**.

-The most notable of these additional processes is **kit4bpacbio** which has subprocesses targeting PacBio long read error correction and denovo assemblies.
+The most notable of these additional processes is **pacbiokit4b** which has subprocesses targeting PacBio long read error correction and denovo assemblies.
-Documentation on these additional processes will be provided at a later date when the primary process **bkit** has matured with complete documentation having been made available.
+Documentation on these additional processes will be provided at a later date when the primary process **ngsbkit** has matured with complete documentation having been made available.

+## Documentation
+Limited documentation is located in the /kit4b/Docs directory

 ## Build and installation
 ### Linux